 Several of the research funders, among them the Swedish Research Council (Vetenskapsrådet), Riksbankens jubileumsfond, the EU, the Wallenberg foundations, Formas and Forte, demand that the research they fund should be published open access.

-Using SHERPA Juliet you can check requirements for open access publishing posed by different funders.
+Using Open policy finder you can check requirements for open access publishing posed by different funders.
 You are also welcome to contact the library for help with interpreting the funders’ conditions!

 Open access and artistic research